FaserF/hassio-addons/.unsupported/bt-mqtt-gateway/README.md

 > [!WARNING]
 > Project has been deprecated by the original creator, therefore this Addon
-> wont recieve new features
+> won't receive new features

 Please have a look at the [official repository](https://github.com/zewelor/bt-mqtt-gateway), it is recommended to use Bluetooth Proxy.